Astounding Tales — Issue One — Full-Page Advertisement

 The Assignment

-A full-page Surgeon General’s Advisory.
-Format: late-90s public health insert, the kind folded into comic books between the ads for X-Ray Specs and military recruitment.
-The subject is Flo-State — a nootropic compound marketed to teens and young adults as a focus enhancer.
-It is, in fact, an algorithmically assisted cognitive alignment tool.
+The subject is Flo-State, a nootropic compound marketed to teens and young adults as a focus enhancer.
+It is an algorithmically assisted cognitive alignment tool.
 It doesn’t make you smarter.
 It makes you compliant.

 The scariest part is that it works exactly as advertised.
 The grades go up.
 The room stays clean.
 The kid stops arguing.
 This is the ad that tries to warn the people who are most relieved.

-The Core Message
+Core Message

 Visual

 Late-90s comic book PSA.
 Heavy inking.
 Dramatic cross-hatching.
 Stark lighting.
-Think Amazing Spider-Man era — slightly cheap in its printing, terrifying in its message.
+Think Amazing Spider-Man era: slightly cheap in its printing, terrifying in its message.

 Setting: a teenager’s messy bedroom at night.
 Grounded, recognizable, domestic.
 Desk lamp.
 Textbooks.
-The detritus of a normal adolescence — except the kid at the desk is completely, unnaturally still.
+The detritus of a normal adolescence, except the kid at the desk is completely, unnaturally still.
 Focused in a way that isn’t human.
 On the desk: a small bottle of Flo-State capsules, glowing faintly.

-Colour palette: Deep shadowy blues and muted browns for the room.
+Colour palette: deep shadowy blues and muted browns for the room.
 Violently contrasted by sterile algorithmic cyan for the neural overlay and laptop screen glow.
-A glaring yellow warning box anchors the composition — the unmistakable visual language of public health.
+A glaring yellow warning box anchors the composition, the unmistakable visual language of public health.

 Headline